According to Inside Airbnb data, at January, 2018, there are at least 4,759 Airbnb listings in New Orleans

-The majority of Airbnb listings in New Orleans are entire homes (3,328 or 74%) and more than two thirds of these (2,252 listings) are rented out frequently for an estimated average of 198 nights per year.
+The majority of Airbnb listings in New Orleans are entire homes (3,914 or 82%) and more than three quarters of these (3,019 listings) are rented out frequently for an estimated average of 206 nights per year.
 With the "host" not present in these "homes", these listings are most probably illegal, and more importantly, taking away residential housing in a city named by CNN/Money as one of the worst cities for renters in the U.S..

 The ordinances for family homes, guests homes and historic homes stipulates that the property cannot operate on the same block as an existing Bed and Breakfast, that only a percentage of the home be dedicated to Bed and Breakfast Operation, a permit be obtained prior to operation, and where applicable pay sales and hotel occupancy taxes.